Bongcen/Frontier-Project/README.md

 			)
 		)
 ```
-- Scatter Plot
+- **Scatter Plot**
 ```python

 ```
-- Callback
+- **Callback**
-Callback is use for updating the plot with the input data.
+is use for updating the plot with the input data.
 For this example, we used RadioItem as 'RI' and Range Slider as 'no-slider' for the input data.
 For the output is a Graph as 'clustering'.
 ```python
 @app.callback(
 	Output('clustering', 'figure'),